asu-cis-capstone/notifier/CircleK/README.md

 3. Click on server apps then click on <b>CircleK</b>.

-4. Login with proper CircleK credentials or sign in as gues by leaving the fields blank.
+4. Login with proper CircleK credentials or sign in as guess by leaving the fields blank.

 5. Click on <b>tickets</b> if you wish to view current/outstanding change control tickets.
 Click approve or deny after carefully reading the contents of each ticket.